Skip to primary navigation Skip to content Skip to footer

 Commersonʻs Frogfish

 Another master of camouflage is the frogfish.
 Experienced divers are always on the hunt for these truly alien-like creatures.
 Frogfish have soft, textured bodies resembling a piece of coral or sponge because frogfish can change colors to match their surroundings.
-So you can find Frogfish in many colors like yellow, brown, orange, and black.
-Frogfish opportunistically attract unsuspecting organisms with a special appendage that acts like a fishing lure.
+So, you can find frogfish in many colors, such as yellow, brown, orange, and black.
+Frogfish opportunistically attract unsuspecting organisms with a unique appendage that acts like a fishing lure.
 While sometimes rare, you can find them at every Kaʻanapali and Lahaina scuba diving location!

 Nohu